 - 1. Before using, check the Saw Chain tension. - 2.
 While wearing heavy-duty gloves, use your index finger and thumb to carefully grab the Saw Chain in the middle section under the Chain Guide Bar. - 3.
-Pull the Saw Chain away from the Guide Bar. - 4.
+Pull the Saw Chain away from the Guide Bar and let go. - 4.
 The Saw Chain should snap back against the Guide Bar.
-The Chain should fit snugly in the groove of the Chain Guide Bar, yet you should still be able to slide the chain along the Chain Guide Bar by hand. - 5.
-There should be no sagging between the Guide Bar and Saw Chain on the underside of the Guide Bar.
+The Drive Links should fit snugly in the groove of the Chain Guide Bar, yet you should still be able to slide the Saw Chain along the Guide Bar easily by hand. - 5.
+There should be no sagging between the Guide Bar and Saw Chain on the underside of the Guide Bar, and Drive Links should not be visible.